FatTigerFinance/BEP20-Token-Contract-Template-Peanut/README.md

 /**
-ERC20 Token, with the addition of symbol, name and decimals and assisted token transfers */ contract FKCtoken is ERC20Interface, SafeMath {
+ERC20 Token, with the addition of symbol, name and decimals and assisted token transfers */ contract FTFToken is ERC20Interface, SafeMath {
     string public symbol;
     string public  name;
     uint8 public decimals;